 Azure (High-End Seafood)

-As we wrote in our guide to the 25 Best Restaurants in Honolulu, Azure at the iconic Royal Hawaiian Hotel is an upscale seafood, steak, and Asian cuisine mecca that is admittedly one of the higher-end restaurants in all of Honolulu– but you get what you pay for!
+As we wrote in our guide to the 25 Best Restaurants in Honolulu, Azure at the iconic Royal Hawaiian Hotel offers upscale seafood, steak, and Asian cuisine that’s among the best in Hawai’i.
+It’s a mecca that is admittedly one of the higher-end restaurants in all of Honolulu– but you get what you pay for!

 For those who want a dazzling fine dining experience, Azure can accommodate gluten-free modification requests with aplomb.
 The ambiance, service, and vibe are all top-notch.